 Parker Posey (Freda Black, assistant prosecuting DA).

 Susan Pourfar (Dr. Deborah Radisch, the State Pathologist whose damning testimony sealed Michael’s conviction and the resulting sentence of life imprisonment – he did eight years before his release).

-The rest of the cast is uniformly excellent with Stuhlbarg a standout as the uber defense attorney (a momentous year from him with his riveting performance as Richard Slacker in “Dopesick”), DeWitt as sister Candace, a fury of revenge and Posey who makes every effort to impress as southern belle assistant DA Freda Black.
+The rest of the cast is uniformly excellent, with Stuhlbarg a standout as the uber defense attorney (a momentous year from him with his riveting performance as Richard Slacker in “Dopesick”), DeWitt as sister Candace, a fury of revenge, and Posey who makes every effort to impress as southern belle assistant DA Freda Black.

 Only the final episode is a disappointment and should not have been added, I think.
-The trial is over, and we leave Durham behind and move to Paris where Binoche’s Sophie Brunet becomes the central character.
+The trial is over, and we leave Durham behind and move to Paris, where Binoche’s Sophie Brunet becomes the central character.
 She is fine.
 More than fine.
-However, her discussions – arguments, really – with de Lestrade and Poncet are so off that they push the series down to a whole other level.
+However, her discussions – arguments, really – with de Lestrade and Poncet are so off that they push the series down to another level.
 Poncet, especially, is very badly served.
 He is purely there as a sounding board for Brunet.
 It hurts us to hear an intelligent man talk this way.
 What must it have been like for him?